alexamies/buddhist-dictionary/web/corpus/universal-sutra-taisho.md

 # The Universal Gate Sūtra Chinese Text 觀世音菩薩普門品

-Description: The Chinese text of The Universal Gate Sūtra from the Taisho Tripitaka, Chapter 24 of the Lotus Sutra, Vol. 9, No. 262, Scroll 7.
+Description: The Chinese text of The Universal Gate Sūtra from the The Lotus Sūtra in the Taisho Tripitaka, Chapter 24 of the Lotus Sutra, Vol. 9, No. 262, Scroll 7.

 Period: 602－664